RomanSebranek/admpwd-e-docs/articles/Specification/Management-Tools/PowerShell-module.md

 </tbody>
 </table>

-*Note*: For usage of PowerShell commands, refer to cmdlet help that comes with PowerShell module (Get-Help )
+*Note*: For usage of PowerShell commands, refer to cmdlet help that comes with PowerShell module (Get-Help <commaand> )